 Variable APRs and Ways Your APR Can Change

-There are a few ways your APR can change.
-Based on these examples, you can now see how even a slight increase in APR could instantly start costing you more money if you’re carrying a balance.
+There are a few ways your credit card APR can change.
+Based on the following examples, you can see how even a slight increase in APR could instantly start costing you more money if you’re carrying a balance from any previous billing cycles.

 Changes to the Prime Rate